 Largest City: Karlskrona

 Province Flower: common oak (Quercus robur) and great mullein (Verbascum thapsus)

 Bohuslän is located along the Swedish west coast and is the westernmost province of Sweden.
 It borders Norway in the West, with Olso close by.
 The province was for a long time part of Norway and later Denmark.
 Bohuslän was ceded to Sweden in the peace treaty of Roskilde in 1658.
 At this time there were only three towns in the Province – Kungsälv, Marstrand, and Uddevalla.
 Since have both Söderköping and Lysekil been given town privileges.
 During the 20th century parts of Gothenburg were also incorporated into Bohuslän.

 The province of Bohuslän is today a part of the Västra Götaland County.
 It has a population of around 307.000 inhabitants.
 The coat of arms depicts a red tower, a symbol for the Bohus Fortress, together with a blue sword and a blue lion.

 Province Flower: “Vildkaprifol”, honeysuckle (Lonicera periclymenum)

 Province Animal: Harbor seal

 The province of Dalarna is located in the middle of Sweden, bordering Norway in the west.
 Translated this is the provinces of the dales or valleys.
-This is a forest with mountains, lakes and never ending forests.
-It is a part of the historical core region of Svealand or Sweden proper and have played several important roles in the country’s history.
-Especially by housing and supporting the soon to be Swedish king Gustav Vasa, who had fled to the province during the revolt against the Danish king Cristian II in the begining of the 16th century.
+This is a forest with mountains, lakes, and never-ending forests.
+It is a part of the historical core region of Svealand or Sweden proper and has played several important roles in the country’s history.
+Especially by housing and supporting the soon-to-be Swedish king Gustav Vasa, who had fled to the province during the revolt against the Danish king Cristian II at the beginning of the 16th century.
 Sweden was at this time a part of the Kalmar Union, which was ruled by the Danish king.

 Largest City: Borlänge